IT Trends & Technology Blog | FNTS

 Written by Ken Marr | October 16, 2024

 In today’s tech-driven world, "cloud computing" has become more than just a buzzword—it’s a game changer.
 From hosting applications to managing data, cloud computing offers something for nearly every industry.
-According to Gartner, the cloud services market is projected to grow by 17.3% in 2019, reaching over $200 billion globally.
+According to Gartner, the cloud services market is projected to grow by 20.4% to a total of $675.4 billion in 2024, up from $561 billion in 2023.

 However, the financial industry isn’t like every other business sector.